Jeffersonalanmm/Repository-Research/README.md

-# rAssessing the Environmental Impact of LLM-Generated Algorithm Implementations
+# Assessing the Environmental Impact of LLM-Generated Algorithm Implementations